streamlit/streamlit/docs/getting_started.md

 'You selected:', option
 ```

-Most of the elements you can put into your app can also be put into a sidebar using this syntax:
+Most of the elements you can put into your app can also be put into a sidebar with this syntax:
 `st.sidebar.[element_name]()`, including:

 - `st.sidebar.markdown()`